nadia-marchenko/rsschool-cv/README.md

 # rsschool-cv
-This repository contains my CV for Rolling Scopes school
+This repository contains my CV for Rolling Scopes school.
+You can see it here: https://nadia-marchenko.github.io/rsschool-cv/cv